 Celebrities With Square Faces: Jennifer Aniston, Brad Pitt, Zac Efron, Keith Urban

-Do: Round hats such as bowlers and softer, slouchier styles such as berets or this wool floppy with round crown offer a flattering contrast to sharp jawlines.
+Do: Round hats such as bowlers and softer, slouchier styles such as round crowns or this wool felt beret that offers a flattering contrast to sharp jawlines.

 Don’t: Severe angles will only accentuate sharp features.